DealScorerDealScorer

 Plumbing

-• Replacement & installWater heaters, fixtures, larger ticket replacements
+• Replacement & installWater heaters, fixtures, repipes — bigger tickets, scheduled work

-• New constructionOften a sign of unsolved lead-flow problems, not strategy
+• New constructionLumpy, lower-margin, often a sign of an unsolved lead-flow problem

-• Home warranty / commercialWarranty work pays well below retail; top operators avoid it
+• Home warranty / otherWarranty companies pay well below retail; top operators avoid this channel

 Rule of Thumb